 No matter how old your children get to be, it’s hard for a parent to switch from the teaching mode into the learning mode.
 I’ve heard parents say to their adult children something along the lines of “Don’t tell me; I’m your father (or mother).”
 What does that have to do with hearing sound advice?

 I suspect that what’s really going on is a power struggle.
 The parent doesn’t want to admit that their child may surpass them in any way.
 It’s also a sign of aging which so many distain–passing the baton when a child is old enough to be the adviser to a parent.
 But the flip side is that it allows the aging parent to have an adult-to-adult relationship with their child.
-This scenario can be extrapolated to any relationship between an aging person and a much younger person whether it be an aunt/uncle relationship with a niece/nephew, a boss-employee relationship regardless of which person is in which role, etc.
+This scenario can be extrapolated to any relationship between an aging person and a much younger person whether it be an aunt/uncle relationship with a niece/nephew, a boss-employee relationship regardless of which person is in which role, and so many others.